juliencegarra/OpenMATB/README.md

 - Each task module now logs a serie of performance metrics as soon as their are available, to facilitate further calculations.

-## License

-OpenMATB is covered by a GPL v3 license to promote exchange between researchers, granting them the permission not only to run and to study the source code, but also to share their software modifications.

 ## Tutorials

 <ul>